Vietnam.vn - Nền tảng quảng bá Việt Nam

 Actually, the reason is very simple, just put yourself in the girl's shoes, we can understand what she is going through.
 Studying for a master's degree requires a lot of pressure, she did not expect her mother to tell her relatives about it.

 As a result, within 2 days, almost all of her relatives at home knew about the incident.
 Relatives called her one after another, some asking about her condition, some giving advice.
-During that time, she was busy with all sorts of things, and had to deal with questions and calls from relatives.
+During that time, she was busy with many things, and had to deal with questions and calls from relatives.

-Sometimes a "careless comment" from parents in front of outsiders can put a lot of pressure on children.
+Sometimes a "accidental comment" from parents in front of outsiders can put a lot of pressure on children.

 In fact, when parents tell others what their children are doing, it puts a lot of pressure on their children, because many things may not be successful based on hard work alone.

 What parents should do is not tell others about their children's plans.
-It's best to let things happen quietly.
-When they achieve success, they should let everyone know.
+It's best to let everything happen quietly.
+When success is achieved, let everyone know.

 7. Family conflicts